-- Tip 1: Send the email on the same day as the interview.
+- Send the email on the same day as the interview.
 Even if your interview was later in the day, you should definitely hit send before the day is done.
-Feel free to send in the evening as business-hours rules need not apply to this particular situation.
+Feel free to send in the evening, as business-hours rules need not apply to this particular situation.

-- Tip 2: Send a different message to each interviewer.
+- Send a different message to each interviewer.
 Did you interview with more than one person?
-Do not, I repeat do not send them the same thank-you email.
-Use unique details from each conversation or specific common ground as fodder for each message.
+Do not—I repeat, do not send them all the same thank-you email.
+Use unique details from each conversation, or a specific point of commonality as fodder for each message.
 Make it personal.
 Sincere gratitude is what makes these notes count.

-- Tip 3: Proofread your message.
-If ever there were an opportunity to improve upon a first-impression, it’s in a thank-you email.
-Sending a thank-you email can influence or even change an interviewer’s first impression of you, so the last thing you want to do is fire off a message that has not been thoroughly checked.
+- Proofread your message.
+If ever there were an opportunity to improve upon a first-impression, it’s in a post-interview thank-you email.
+This can influence or even change an interviewer’s first impression of you, so the last thing you want to do is fire off a message that has not been thoroughly checked.

-- Tip 4: If you were, for some reason, unable to get contact information for each of your interviews, try to do a little digging online.
+- If you were unable to get contact information for each of your interviews, try to do a little digging online.
 Chances are, the email addresses for each employee at a particular organization all follow the same formula, so if you met with one person whose email address was FIRST-INITIAL-LAST-NAME@ORGANIZATION.org, it’s safe to assume that each of your interviewers’ email addresses follows that same format.
-If all else fails, when you do send a thank-you email to one interviewer, simply mention that you didn’t get contact information for her colleagues and ask her to please pass along your message of gratitude.
+If all else fails, when you do send a thank-you email to one interviewer, simply mention that you didn’t get contact information for her colleagues and ask her to please pass along your message.

 The different sections of a thank-you email

-Of course, you’ll want to make this email your own, but here are the different sections and items that you should be sure to include:
+You’ll, of course, want to make any email you send out your own, but here are the different sections and items that you should be sure to include:

 - A clear subject line